 Institute for K-8 Teachers: The Sustainable Development Goals

 Through a focus on the UN Sustainable Development Goals, participants will learn how today’s pressing global challenges are experienced in local communities around the world.
 Teachers will build knowledge and skills to infuse their classrooms with global content and perspectives, fostering student-led, project-based, solutions driven, standards-aligned teaching and learning.
-For more information and to register, visit http://bit.ly/IU-Workshop or email Vesna Dimitrieska at Vdimitri@indiana.edu
+For more information and to register, email Vesna Dimitrieska at Vdimitri@iu.edu

 New Summer Swahili Program for Middle & High School Students